mrtechtroid/techycalc/README.md

 Required Libraries:
 Already Installed With Python Installation: math , cmath
 Additional Installations: numpy , hashlib
+Supported Operating Systems: Windows
+If you Dont have the supported OS You can use the online interpreter Repl.It using the link given here: https://repl.it/@mrtechtroid
 1. Normal Calculator - This includes basic functanality of mathamatical operators.
 This Includes Addition, subtraction, multiplication and division.
 2. Scientific Calculator - In this feature you can calculate Trignometric Functions(like sin,cos,tan,etc) , Logarithms(In Development) , Positive And Negitive Powers(like 2^2 and 2^-2) , Imaginary Numbers(like 1+2i,etc) , Dot And Cross Products , Scalars And Vectors , Factor Calculator(Prime Numbers And Composite Numbers) and  Multiple Calculator(Multiplication Table).
 3. Graphing Calculator - In Development and will be Released In Version 2.0 of the build.
 You can use it but it may not run properly as expected.